varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 **Without key signature:**
 ```
-Every single F note would need a ♯ symbol next to it
+Every single F note would need a â™¯ symbol next to it
-F♯ F♯ F♯ F♯ F♯ F♯ F♯ F♯ F♯ F♯ F♯ F♯...
+Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯ Fâ™¯...
 (Cluttered, hard to read, lots of ink!)
 ```

 **With key signature:**
 ```
-Put one ♯ on the F-line at the start = "all F's are sharp"
+Put one â™¯ on the F-line at the start = "all F's are sharp"
-F F F F F F F (all played as F♯ automatically)
+F F F F F F F (all played as Fâ™¯ automatically)
 (Clean, readable, efficient!)
 ```